 430 000 after1942

 1000 000 after 1954

 have a look HERE as well!

-Evershed & Vignoles Series 3 Megger [click on picture for more information]
+Evershed & Vignoles Series 3 Megger from my collection [click on picture for more information]

 The crank powers a DC generator connected to a specially-designed meter.
 GB patent number 400728 was granted in 1933.
 Connections are made by depressing the spring loaded black buttons and slipping the bare end of the connecting wires into the holes on the sides.You will note that I have added two labels indicating the polarity of the terminals because I use it to check electrolytic capacitors.

 How to use These instructions were originally included with the series 3 megger (I do not have the original):

 "To test insulation between circuit and earth, connect one terminal to the circuit and the other to a good earth.
 To test between a winding and its frame connect one terminal to the winding and the other to the frame.
 For a test between conductors connect one to each terminal.
 Having made the connections turn the handle at about 160 r.p.m.
 The resistance is then indicated on the scale.
 Further instructions are given in publication No. 200."